Our DIY Rust-Oleum RockSolid Garage Floor

 Yes!
 Optimal temperatures to apply in are between 55-90 degrees Fahrenheit.
 You should never apply when temperatures are below 40 degrees or above 90 degrees.

-Rust-Oleum includes decorative chips in its EpoxyShield Garage Floor Kit and RockSolid (solid color) Garage Floor Kits.
+Rust-Oleum includes decorative color chips in its EpoxyShield Garage Floor Kit and RockSolid (solid color) Garage Floor Kits.
 The decorative chips are also sold separately if you’d like to choose a different color.

 Yes!
 RockSolid Garage Floor Coating comes in multiple colors and finishes.
 Click here to see the full range of options!